Argentina–Chile relations: Claims on Patagonia

 Border disputes continued between Chile and Argentina, as Patagonia was then a largely unexplored area.
 The Border Treaty of 1881 established the line of highest mountains dividing the Atlantic and Pacific watersheds as the border between Argentina and Chile.
 This principle was easily applied in northern Andean border region; but in Patagonia drainage basins crossed the Andes.
 This led to further disputes over whether the Andean peaks would constitute the frontier (favoring Argentina) or the drainage basins (favoring Chile).
 Argentina argued that previous documents referring to the boundary always mentioned the Snowy Cordillera as the frontier and not the continental divide.
 The Argentine explorer Francisco Perito Moreno suggested that many Patagonian lakes draining to the Pacific were in fact part of the Atlantic basin but had been moraine-dammed during the quaternary glaciations changing their outlets to the west.
 In 1902, war was again avoided when British King Edward VII agreed to mediate between the two nations.
 He cleverly established the current Argentina-Chile border in Patagonia by dividing many disputed lakes into two equal parts.
 Several of these lakes still have different names on each side of the frontier, such as the lake known in Chile as Lago O'Higgins and in Argentina as Lago San Martín.
 A dispute that arose in the northern Puna de Atacama was resolved with the Puna de Atacama Lawsuit of 1899.

+1893 Border protocol

+The 1893 Boundary Protocol between Argentina and Chile, also known as the Errázuriz-Quirno Costa Protocol, was an agreement signed by Isidoro Errázuriz Errázuriz Errázuriz representing Chile and Norberto Camilo Quirno Costa representing Argentina on 1 May 1893 in Santiago, Chile.
+It was signed to solve problems that arose during the demarcation of the boundary on the basis of the 1881 Treaty.

+This protocol ratified the principle of "Chile to the Pacific and Argentina to the Atlantic" from which, later on, discrepancies arose regarding the limit of both oceans, and whether the principle applies to the south of parallel 52° or not, according to the protocol, it applies to the north of parallel 52° only.
+In addition, the principle of the "main chain" of the Andes Mountains was established.

+The areas affected by the protocol were: the Seno Ultima Esperanza and the Isla Grande de Tierra del Fuego.